-Find out more about Breast Cancer, the symptoms and where you can find out more information.
+Find our more about the symptoms and signs of breast cancer, and where you can get support.

 48,000 women get breast cancer in the UK each year, with 8/10 being women over the age of 50, though younger women and men can still get breast cancer.

-Even though you are unlikely to get breast cancer, being aware of changes in your breasts is important. though this isn't something you need to worry about too much whilst your breasts are still growing.
+Even though you are unlikely to get breast cancer, being aware of changes in your breasts is important - though this isn't something you need to worry about too much while your breasts are still growing.

-Once you've stop growing it is a good idea to get familiar with how your breasts usually look and feel so you can look out for changes.
+Once you've stopped growing it is a good idea to get familiar with how your breasts usually look and feel so you can look out for changes.

-Breast Cancer Care gives more info about breast cancer, benign (non-cancerous) lumps, and how to examine yourself properly.
+Breast Cancer Care gives more information about breast cancer, benign (non-cancerous) lumps, and how to examine yourself properly.

-It’s important to catch cancer early, but don’t worry needlessly, get it checked out by your doctor.
-9 times out of 10 it’s not cancer!
+It’s important to catch cancer early, but don’t worry needlessly.
+Pop to your doctor and have anything unusual checked out - 9 times out of 10 it’s not cancer!

-Clic Sargent- They help sick children and young people, and their families with cancer and leukemia.
-You can call their main office on 0300 330 0803 or email email@example.com for more information about how they can support you.
+Clic Sargent- Help sick children and young people, and their families, with cancer and leukemia.
+You can call their main office on 0300 330 0803 for more information about how they can support you.